-There were no substantive differences in planned actions and actual implementation of these actions.
+Goal three's emphasis is on community, family, and learner engagement.
+There were no substantive differences in planned actions and the actual implementation of these actions under goal three.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.